-Even the press briefing room was part of the fun
+Even the press briefing room is part of the fun

 Easter Egg Roll Performers

-boy-band from the 1970s reunited for a one-time only concert.
-Known for their big hit "Saturday Night",
+boy-band from the 1970s reunite for our big event.
+Known for their big hit "Saturday Night

-they delighted not only the little ones, but their middle-aged moms as well!
+they delight not only the little ones, but their middle-aged moms as well!

 Below is a screen shot from our Rockin' Egg Roll Stage featuring the beloved Bay City Rollers.